learn-co-curriculum/omniauth_lab/README.md

 Here, because we defined `GITHUB_KEY` in `.env`, we'll have its value available through `ENV['GITHUB_KEY']`

-Because the `.env` file is full of secure keys, which are like passwords, we should ***NEVER EVER EVER ADD OR COMMIT TO OUR GIT REPOSITORY***.
-In this repository we've added `.env` go the `.gitignore` file so that `git` never sees the `.env` file.
+Since the `.env` file is full of secure keys, which are like passwords, we should ***NEVER EVER EVER ADD OR COMMIT TO OUR GIT REPOSITORY***.
+In this repository, we've added `.env` go the `.gitignore` file so that `git` never sees the `.env` file.

 If we ever commit and push these keys to GitHub or anywhere on the internet,
 ***WE MUST REVOKE THEM IMMEDIATELY***.
-Because of the way Git is build, enterprising bad people can find commits with passwords _easily_.
+Because of the way Git is built, enterprising bad people can find commits with passwords _easily_.

 So, we know we need to guard our keys and store them in `.env`...but how do we get them?
-For this we need to work with GitHub bureaucracy.
+For this, we need to work with GitHub bureaucracy.

 ### Getting our Keys